atbcb/ICTTestingBaseline/docs/02FocusVisible.md

 2. Check that a visible indication of focus is provided when focus is on the interface component.[SC 2.4.7]

 ### Test Results
--   If any of the above checks fail, then Baseline Requirement 2 fails.
+-   If any of the above checks fail, then Baseline Test 2.1 fails.

 Advisory: Tips for streamlined test processes
 ---------------------------------------------